NiklasRenner/dependency-list-maven-plugin/README.md

 # maven-dependency-list-plugin
-Maven plugin written in Groovy, for creating Maven a .html file containing a list of project dependencies
+Maven plugin written in Groovy, for creating a .html file containing a list of project dependencies

 ##### example use
 ```